This page describes the expectations for those individuals who choose to be the "lead" for a particular connectathon track.

 - Answer questions and address issues that arise amongst track participants as part of the connectathon

-- Ensure that JIRA tickets are submitted to record any issues identified by the track relating to the core specification and/or implementation guide(s) exercised by the track
+- JIRA tickets are submitted to record any issues identified by the track relating to the core specification and/or implementation guide(s) exercised by the track

 - Provide suggestions for "bonus point" tasks for participants who have completed the base scenarios and tested interoperability with available partners

-- Encourage participants to participate in documenting track report during the process (or earlier if relevant)
+- participate in documenting track report during the process (or earlier if relevant)